-Cats can be infested with one species of chewing lice, Felicola subrostratus, although there are rare reports of H spiniger on feral cats in other regions of the world.
-The louse may be seen more frequently on older, longhaired cats that are unable to groom themselves.
+Cats can be infested with one species of chewing louse (Felicola subrostratus); however, there are rare reports of H spiniger on feral cats in some regions of the world.
+The louse may be more common on older, long-haired cats that are unable to groom themselves.

-Practitioners should be able to distinguish Phthirus pubis, the human crab louse, from the lice of dogs and cats.
+Veterinarians should be able to distinguish Phthirus pubis, the human crab louse, from the lice of dogs and cats.
 This species may be presented for identification by owners who claim to have found them on an animal.
-P pubis does not typically infest dogs or cats; there have been only two reports of dogs infested with P pubis, both of which occurred from sharing bedding with a person who was severely infested.
+P pubis does not typically infest dogs or cats; there have been only two reports of dogs infested with P pubis, both of which infestations resulted from sharing bedding with a person who was severely infested.

-With widespread use of monthly flea and tick preventives, pediculosis in dogs and cats has become rare in the USA.
-Infestation is usually seen on debilitated, feral, stray, or shelter animals.
+With widespread use of monthly flea and tick preventives, pediculosis in dogs and cats has become rare in the US.
+Infestation usually occurs on debilitated, feral, stray, or shelter animals.

 T canis can serve as an intermediate host to the double-pored tapeworm, Dipylidium caninum.
-This parasite of dogs and cats can occasionally infect people.
-H spiniger has been found to contain the filarial nematode Acanthocheilonema reconditum (formerly Dipetalonema reconditum), but its competence as a vector has not been demonstrated.
+This parasite of dogs and cats can occasionally infect humans.
+Heterodoxus spiniger has been found to contain the filarial nematode Acanthocheilonema (formerly Dipetalonema) reconditum; however, its competence as a vector has not been demonstrated.

-Although carbamates are effective against lice, carbaryl-containing collars were removed from the USA market in 2010, and propoxur-containing collars will no longer be available for sale in the USA after April 1, 2016.
+Although carbamates are effective against lice, carbaryl-containing collars were removed from the US market in 2010, and propoxur-containing collars were removed in 2016.
 Extra-label use of eprinomectin or doramectin may result in fatalities.

 If the animal is heavily matted or long-haired, treatment may be facilitated by clipping the coat.
 Bedding should be washed frequently in hot, soapy water or treated with an approved bedding or premise spray until the infestation is controlled.
 Certain fipronil products are labeled for this use.
 Nutritional deficiencies or concurrent health conditions should be addressed.